-Freedom from malice.
-Adrohas: Freedom from malice; absence of hatred.
+Absence of hatred [malice].
+Adrohas: Without malice; absence of hatred.

-Freedom from pride.
-Atimanita: Excessive pride; high honor.
+Absence of pride.
+Atimanita: Without excessive pride; high honor.

-These are the endowment of those born to a divine destiny.
+They are the endowment of those born to a divine state.
 Fortunately we do not have to possess all of these to be yogis, but we should work toward it.
 This is a valuable checklist and can reveal who is a real spiritual aspirant destined to get somewhere.
-It is a pity that it is not applied to those that claim to be gurus.
-This I can tell you: I saw for myself that Swami Sivananda of Rishikesh (Divine Life Society) embodied every one of these virtues to the maximum possible degree.
+No one is beyond it.
+This I can tell you: Swami Sivananda of Rishikesh (Divine Life Society) embodied every one of these virtues to the maximum possible degree.
 So it can be done.

 We bring into this world only what we have accumulated in past lives.
 This is our inheritance, so to speak.
 God has absolutely nothing to do with it, nor does anyone else or any factors whatsoever other than our own previous action.
 It is our destiny as determined by us–none other and nothing other.

-If we cultivate those qualities on the deva list and root out those on the demon list our liberation is assured in time, just as increased bondage is certain for the demons.
+If we cultivate those qualities on the deva list and root out those qualities on the demon list our liberation is assured in time, just as increased bondage is certain for those who persist in the ways of the demons.
 It is interesting to see the modesty of Arjuna and his awareness of human frailty, for Krishna sees that he fears lest he be of demonic destiny.
 This is how it always is on this earth: the unworthy feel worthy and the worthy feel unworthy.
 There is a healthy self-doubt and self-mistrust.